Carbon Footprint Reduction Strategies for SMEs

 10 Simple Ways to Reduce Your Carbon Footprint in SMEs

 Reducing your carbon footprint can seem daunting, but it doesn't have to be.
-Here are 10 practical steps SMEs can take to minimize their environmental impact through simple, cost-effective changes:
+Here are 10 practical steps SMEs can take to minimise their environmental impact through simple, cost-effective changes:

 Energy Conservation Techniques